 To overcome all the uncertainties surrounding pricing models based on the interpretation of MAU counting, an alternative option emerges: a pricing model based on device count.

-Pricing model based on the number of devices
+Pricing model based on push subscribers

 Used by: Pushwoosh, OneSignal.